NuvanaClub/Source-Code/CONTRIBUTING.md

 chore: update dependencies
 ```

-## 🎨 Weed Wiki Design Guidelines
+## 🎨 Nuvana Club Design Guidelines

-When contributing to Weed Wiki's design or features:
+When contributing to Nuvana Club's design or features:

 ### ✅ Do:
 - Maintain legal-first, educational approach